sara-nl/hathi-client/README.md

 hathi-client
 ============
+**Deprecation notice: the SURFsara Hadoop cluster Hathi has been decommissioned.
+This repository is archived, but will remain available for reference purposes.**

 This repository contains client configuration for the SURFsara Hadoop cluster Hathi.
 At the moment it contains configuration for Hadoop 2.7.2, Pig 0.16.0